nf-core/configs/docs/fub_curta.md

 ### debug

 This simply turns off automatic clean up of intermediate files, which can be useful for debugging.
 It is specified with `-profile fub_curta,debug`.

+## Publications

+If computing time on Curta has contributed to a publication or the completion of a degree course, please send us the corresponding DOI or BibTeX entry and, if possible, an appropriate image to hpc@zedat.fu-berlin.de.
+This is the ONLY way we can document the usefulness of our service.

+The current list of publications is available [here](https://www.fu-berlin.de/en/sites/high-performance-computing/Forschungsergebnisse).

+Please also acknowledge the use of our service in any publications you produce ([Reporting Publications](https://www.fu-berlin.de/en/sites/high-performance-computing/FAQ/Publikationen)), including the DOI [10.17169/refubium-26754](http://dx.doi.org/10.17169/refubium-26754).